• Skip to primary navigation

 • Pantry staples – flour, vanilla, sugar, salt, lemon juice

 • Apple Brandy – this is totally optional, use it like you would vanilla, to amp up the flavor.
+You can easily substitute apple juice or white grape juice for the Brandy.

-How to make this recipe for Apple Bars
+How to make Apple Pie Bars

 Prepare the crust.
 The recipe is simple to make with a buttery shortbread crust on the bottom and the top.
 First cream the butter and sugar and then add the flour and divide.
 Add ⅔’s of the shortbread to your baking pan and refrigerate for 20 minutes, then bake.